Testy/TestyTs/README.md

 }
 ```

-You can also focus tests by adding an `F` before a test suite or a specific test decorator.
-If one test or test suites are focused, only those will be runned.
+You can also focus tests by calling the `focus` method on a test suite or a test decorator.
+If at least one test or test suite is focused, only focused tests or tests within a focused test suite will be run.
 The others will be reported as ignored.
+Ignored tests inside focused test suite will remain ignored.

 ```ts
 @TestSuite.focus() // This test suite will be focused.